 Instructions for making your paper bowl pumpkins

 1. Turn your paper bowl face down and paint it completely with orange paint.
 We love using a sponge brush for painting paper bowls.
 It helps the paint easily spread around all the different crevices of the bowl.
 Set your paper bowl aside to dry completely.

-2. Download and print out the free pumpkin faces printable template on white cardstock paper.
+2. Download and print out the pumpkin faces printable template on white cardstock paper.
 Place the paper face down and paint it with black paint.
 Let it dry completely.

 If you don’t want to paint the face pieces, children can also color the pieces with black crayons, pencils or markers.
 You could also color them yellow to look like they are lit up from the inside.

 See Also: Pumpkin Patch Art Project for Kids